The 20 Best Kienbock's Disease Doctors Near Me in North Dakota, US

 English

-Duncan Ackerman is a Hand Surgeon in Bismarck, North Dakota.
+Duncan Ackerman is a Hand Surgeon practicing medicine in Bismarck, North Dakota.
 Dr. Ackerman is rated as an Experienced provider by MediFind in the treatment of Kienbock's Disease.
-His top areas of expertise are Osteoarthritis, Carpal Tunnel Syndrome, Rhizarthrosis, and Dupuytren Contracture.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Osteoarthritis, Carpal Tunnel Syndrome, Rhizarthrosis, and Dupuytren Contracture.

 Showing 1-9 of 9